France-ioi/algorea-devdoc/design/access-rights/groups.md

 has_toc: true
 ---

-# Access rights on Groups
+# Access rights on groups
 {: .no_toc}

 1. TOC